-Side Project Journal: A City Comparison Web Scraper04 Jan 2021
+Side Project Journal: A City Comparison Web Scraper

 It was a bright morning.
 Jackie and I were daydreaming about cities that we could live in together, just for the fun of it.
 What ensued was a flurry of Google searches and data comparison.